-Day 4: Nazca Lines & Huacachina Adventure: Lima - Nazca Lines - Huacachina - Paracas
+Day 4: Nazca Lines & Huacachina Adventure, Transfer to Paracas

 In the evening, transfer to your hotel in Paracas.

-Day 5: Ballestas Islands & Paracas National Reserve: Paracas - Ballestas Islands - Lima
+Day 5: Ballestas Islands & Paracas National Reserve, Transfer to Lima

 Get an early start for your eco-tourism adventure today.
 Head to Pisco's port—the launch point for today's trip.
-From here the tour heads west to the Ballestas Islands, a group of small rocky islands that provide vital nesting grounds for marine birds like the guanay guano bird, the blue-footed booby, and the tendril.
-These outcroppings are also home to fur seals and sea lions, as well as other mammals.
+From here, the tour heads west to the Ballestas Islands, a group of small rocky islands that provide vital nesting grounds for marine birds like the guanay guano bird, the blue-footed booby, and the tendril.
+These outcroppings are also home to fur seals, sea lions, and other mammals.
 The most notable characters of this island are the Humboldt penguins, which live along the Pacific coast of Chile and Peru.

 Later, explore the colorful beaches of Playa Lagunilla, Red, and Yumaque.
 Return to Lima in the evening.